ulalume/sgdkx/README.md

   Download and install SGDK (Sega Genesis Development Kit).
   You can specify the installation directory with `--dir` (default: config directory), and the version with `--version` (default: master).
   The `--version` option accepts a branch name, tag, or commit ID.
+  Examples:
+    - `--version V2.11` for tag V2.11
+    - `--version ef9292c0` for commit ID ef9292c0
   The SGDK path and version are saved in config.toml.
+  Additionally, **if doxygen is installed and SGDK documentation does not exist, documentation will be generated automatically.**

 - `sgdktool setup-emu [gens|blastem] [--dir <path>]`
   Download and install an emulator (Gens or BlastEm).